 Pauline Wambeti has a diverse and extensive background in international development.
 Before joining Nuru in September 2013, Pauline worked for the United Nations Environment Programme at the African regional office in Nairobi.
 Pauline was also a Programme Officer for the National Organization for Peer Educators; a Business Development Officer for K-Rep Bank Ltd; and a Program Facilitator for Doctors of the World.
 Pauline has a BA in Community Development and is currently pursuing an MBA at African Nazarene University.
+Pauline was also an Acumen Leadership Fellow in 2018.

 Victor Charo Simon